hyungccho/backbone_material/w7d4/backbone-parse.md

 ## Parse

 When Backbone receives data for a model, it expects a JSON object where each key corresponds to an attribute on the model.
+For a collection, it expects an array of such objects.
 This works well if we are simply serializing and deserializing objects: we send either a single object (for a model) or an array of them (for a collection).